dieterich-lab/sprinx/README.md

 ### Why not just pick the best-scoring model?

+This was tried directly: `cmpress` all canonical and armless CMs into one database, `cmscan` every sequence against it, and take the best E-value hit.
+Real runs on Ascaris and Habronattus mt-tRNAs show wrong-isotype models outscoring the correct one.
+For the Ascaris Asn tRNA (mtdbD00031155), the top two cmscan hits by E-value are `armless_trnP_wo_t` (Pro, E=0.00028) and `H.seed25-1` (His, canonical, E=0.00031) - neither is an Asn model, and the true Asn model doesn't place in the top two at all.

-Because the score isn't comparable across models of different sizes.
-A stripped-down armless model has fewer columns than a full canonical one, so it scores canonical sequences better for reasons that have nothing to do with biology, and normalizing by length doesn't fix this either, since an armless model keeps the highest-information columns (the acceptor and anticodon stems), which inflates its per-column score too.
-Picking a model by score or E-value across models this different amounts to comparing numbers that were never meant to be compared. sprinx instead tries one canonical model at a time and only moves on when that model's alignment doesn't actually anchor the anticodon.
+The reason is structural: an armless model has fewer columns than a full canonical one (no D-arm or T-arm columns to score), so it scores short, degenerate mt-tRNA sequences confidently for reasons that have nothing to do with isotype match - fewer columns means fewer chances for a real sequence to mismatch.
+E-value accounts for database size, not for how much of a tRNA's structure a given model even attempts to score, so it doesn't make a ~40-column armless model and a ~70-column canonical model comparable.
+Picking a model by score or E-value across models built this differently amounts to comparing numbers that were never meant to be compared.

+sprinx instead tries one canonical model at a time and only moves on when that model's alignment doesn't actually anchor the anticodon.
 The full mechanism, including how a missing arm is told apart from a misaligned one, is in the module docstring at the top of